 I do tend to get on a hobby-horse about things.
-2017 has been my year of the #banbusy movement.
+2017 was my year of the #banbusy movement.
 I don’t think I actually started it, but by crikey, I’ve been promoting the you-know-what out of it.

 Why have I had my undies in an uproar about the word busy?
 Well you can head over to my previous article to get the back story.
 Suffice to say, I was exasperated about how many people answered “busy” when I asked how they were.
 It really irritated me, so when I get irritated, I write.